 And by 2022, DIGDEEP had pivoted again to a matching campaign, promising to match every donation up to $200,000, and raised $165,223.92 by donations alone.
 Trust the pivot.
 It can truly pay off.

-At Big Sea, we’ve connected with countless nonprofit organizations’ stories, and have a track record of telling them better.
+At Big Sea, we’ve connected with countless nonprofit organizations’ stories, and have a track record of finding new, compelling ways to tell their stories.

 From grassroots community programs to cultural organizations to big national brands – we’ve helped carefully craft stories for clients like Metropolitan Ministries, The Sun Magazine, Champions for Children and Mote Marine Aquarium.